pavan-kumar-s/tpp/README.md

 2) Traversal Mechanism: BrowseNet executes multi-step beam search with topological constraints, enabling deeper and more targeted reasoning.
 HippoRAG performs a single-step Personalized PageRank traversal.
 3) Pipeline Simplicity: BrowseNet simplifies the pipeline by requiring only NER, reducing annotation and inference complexity.
 HippoRAG requires both NER and relation extraction.

-In summary, although BrowseNet adopts the general KG-enhanced RAG framework, it contributes a distinct and more efficient approach by introducing: a simplified yet expressive graph construction pipeline, a query-specific, dynamically traversed subgraph for targeted reasoning, and greater indexing efficiency by avoiding LLM use during graph creation.
+In summary, although BrowseNet adopts the general KG-enhanced RAG framework, it contributes a distinct and more efficient approach by introducing: a simplified yet expressive graph construction pipeline, a query-specific, dynamically traversed subgraph for targeted reasoning, and greater indexing efficiency by avoiding generative LLM use during graph creation.

-We will revise the manuscript to make these contributions and differences more explicit and accessible to the reader.
+**Action:**  We will revise the manuscript to make these contributions and differences more explicit and accessible to the reader in the Introduction section.